City University of New York Visa Sponsorship Jobs USA

 Does City University of New York sponsor H-1B visas?

-CUNY's sponsorship activity has historically leaned toward Green Card pathways rather than H-1B petitions.
+CUNY's sponsorship activity has historically leaned toward Green Card pathways rather than H-1B visa petitions.
 While many large universities do sponsor H-1B visas for qualifying specialty occupation roles, CUNY's documented sponsorship is more concentrated in permanent residence cases.
 If H-1B sponsorship is a priority, confirm with the specific campus and department during the hiring process, as practices can vary significantly across CUNY's many colleges.

 Which visa types does City University of New York sponsor?

-CUNY has sponsored EB-2 and EB-3 Green Cards, F-1 OPT, F-1 CPT, TN visas, and J-1 exchange visitor visas.
+CUNY has sponsored EB-2 and EB-3 Green Cards, F-1 OPT, F-1 CPT, TN visas, and J-1 visa exchange visitor visas.
 This range reflects the university's engagement with both students and professional hires.
 Green Card sponsorship through the EB-2 or EB-3 pathway is particularly relevant for faculty and long-term research staff seeking permanent residence.

 Which departments or roles at CUNY are most likely to sponsor visas?